FrasMaciej/GithubApiUserStats/README.md

         .To get it, just write in your browsers: http://localhost:8080/user_name/name
-        .In the field 'name' you should write selected user The results will be written in the console text interface
+        .In the field 'name' you should write selected user The results will be written in the console text interface and in your browser